AshutoshSharma312/real-time-currency-convertor/README.md

 # real-time-currency-convertor
-this is a real time currency convertor made with the help of HTML,JavaScript,TYPESCRIPT
+This is a real time currency convertor made with the help of HTML,JavaScript,TYPESCRIPT.